RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

 **RLCatalyst Workflow**

 RLCatalyst will come with basic setup data which is required to start working with the application.
 Organization, Business Group, Project and a User will be added for you.
-If you want to create New **Organization**, **Business group** and **Project** Follow these steps.
+If you want to create New **Organization**, **Business group** and **Project** follow these steps.

 Add basic data into RLCatalyst
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^